MadhuranS/Inventory-Manager/README.md

 CLOUDINARY_API_SECRET=XXXXXXXXXXXXXXX
 ```

 4. You can now run the project by running `npm run dev` in the project root which will run the client at `localhost:3000` and the server at `localhost:5000`.
+You can also choose to run just `npm run server` if you only want to run the server.
 5. You can either test the endpoints using the client or you use postman or a similar service to test endpoints directly through the server.
 More information about the endpoints will be provided below.
 6. Feel free to reach out to me at madhuran.siva@gmail.com if you need any help.